livz/livz.github.io/_posts/2017-12-01-Temperature-humidity-Arduino.md

 ### _Issue #2 - Breadboard_

-Something I didn't notice from the start which was confusing is that the SYB-120 Breadboard **has two gaps in the distribution strips**: the distribution strips are split into three pieces, instead of running along the board from one end to another, as you would expect from other boards.
+Something I didn't notice from the start which was confusing is that the SYB-120 Breadboard **has two gaps in each distribution strip**: the distribution strips are split into three pieces, instead of running along the board from one end to another, as you would expect from other boards.
 You can easily notice this if you remove the back cover of the board:

 [![](/assets/images/tips/arduino/breadboard-back-small.jpg)](/assets/images/tips/arduino/breadboard-back-large.jpg)